Exus Blog Article

 To start, you need to manage collections accounts in phases.
 This makes it easier to identify when customers are in danger of delinquency.
 It also helps you segment customers, separating those who are not yet delinquent from those who are.

 This is important because each phase requires a different approach if you want to maximize the odds of success.
 A customer earlier in the process might require a softer approach, while those later in the process might need more pressure.

 In soft and pre-litigation phases, it’s best to use a customer-level approach that focuses on relationships.
 In the latter two stages, the focus must switch to minimizing loss and protecting assets, which is best accomplished with an account-level approach.

-To do this effectively, collectors should segment customer portfolios using static and behavioural analytics.
-Static metrics to measure may include product type, customer exposure and account balance.
-Behavioural metrics include items like kept promise ratio and time since last max bucket.
+To do this effectively, collectors should segment customer portfolios using static and behavioral analytics.
+Static metrics to measure may include product type, customer exposure, and account balance.
+Behavioral metrics include items like kept promise ratio and time since the last max bucket.
 Using both ensures you send the right offer, increasing the likelihood that the deal will close.

-Cold-calling customers is not the only option to reach people anymore.
+Cold-calling customers are not the only option to reach people anymore.
 In fact, it’s often an undesirable channel.
-This is because consumer communication behaviours have changed.
+This is because consumer communication behaviors have changed.
 With numerous online options available, consumers increasingly want to communicate via multiple channels on their own time.
 Therefore, the way you do business has to change as well.

 Your department should be using multiple channels to contact customers such as:

 This lets you reach out to customers via their preferred communication channels, which can positively impact self-cure rates and customer satisfaction.